dotnet/corefxlab/README.md

 * **System.CommandLine**.
 The purpose of this library is to make command line tools first class by providing a command line parser.
 Here are the goals: designed for cross-platform usage, lightweight with minimal configuration, optional but built-in support for help, validation, and response files, support for multiple commands, like version control tools.
 See the [README.md](archived_projects/src/System.CommandLine/README.md) for more information.

+* **System.Devices.Gpio**.
+This experimental package for accessing GPIO pins on the Raspberry Pi 3 (Broadcom BCM2837), ODROID-XU4, and BeagleBone Black (AM3358/9) has been moved to the [dotnet/iot repo](https://github.com/dotnet/iot/).
+The original prototype from corefxlab has been archived and will eventually be removed.

 * **System.Drawing.Graphics**.
 A prototype of .NET Framework's System.Drawing.Graphics on [LibGD](https://en.wikipedia.org/wiki/GD_Graphics_Library) (instead of using [GDIPlus](https://en.wikipedia.org/wiki/Graphics_Device_Interface)).
 Some background information can be found [here](https://blogs.msdn.microsoft.com/dotnet/2017/01/19/net-core-image-processing/).
 See the [README.txt](archived_projects/src/System.Drawing.Graphics/README.txt) for more information on building the archived project.